Phoenetia Browne

-Phoenetia Maiya Lureen Browne (born 22 April 1994) is an American-born Saint Kitts and Nevis footballer who plays as a Forward for French club Saint-Étienne and the Saint Kitts and Nevis women's national team.
+Phoenetia Maiya Lureen Browne (born 22 April 1994) is a professional footballer who plays as a forward for Liga F club Valencia.
+Born in the United States, she represents Saint Kitts and Nevis at international level.

 Club career

 During the summer of 2017, Browne played for Sindri in the 1. deild kvenna, netting ten goals in 16 matches.

 In August 2020, Browne signed with Úrvalsdeild kvenna club Fimleikafélag Hafnarfjarðar.